andrtell/basic-vm/README.md

 With a domain name, there is no need change `/etc/hosts`.
 Instead substitute `vm01` with your domain name in the instructions.

+Updates to DNS records propagate slowly.
+While you wait, you might want to start out with `/etc/hosts`.

 ## Local setup

 ### /etc/hosts